FLASHPACKING IN RISHIKESH

 Ram Jhula Market, Rishikesh: Ram Jhula Market is also similar to Lakshman Jula.
-If you cross the bridge by walk there is another market in Swargashram.
+If you cross the bridge by walking there is another market in Swargashram.
 In Swargashram also you can get lots of varieties.

 Place you should not miss while Exploring Rishikesh:

-Trayambakeshwar Temple: Trayambakeshwar Temple near Lakshman Jhula, also popularly known as the Tera Manzil Temple (a thirteen storey temple), is a unique landmark in Rishikesh because of its grand size, with idols of various gods and goddesses from Hindu mythology adorning it.
+Trayambakeshwar Temple: Trayambakeshwar Temple near Lakshman Jhula, also popularly known as the Tera Manzil Temple (a thirteen-storey temple), is a unique landmark in Rishikesh because of its grand size, with idols of various gods and goddesses from Hindu mythology adorning it.
 It is very popular among domestic pilgrims.
-‘Trimbakeshwar’ means the “home of the three eyed one” or (Lord Shiva) who is the presiding deity of the temple. – Must See
+‘Trimbakeshwar’ means the “home of the three-eyed one” or (Lord Shiva) who is the presiding deity of the temple. – Must See

-Bharat Mandir: Lord Hrishikesh known as Shri Bharatji Maharaj, after his name city is called Rishikesh.
+Bharat Mandir: Lord Hrishikesh is known as Shri Bharatji Maharaj, after his name city is called Rishikesh.
 It is the most ancient, most sacred & most famous temple situated at the heart of the city.
 It is believed that city's existence came into being with this temple only.
-It is also believed that if any pilgrim on the day of Akshya Tritiya takes 108 parikarmas(rounds) of Lord Shri Hrishikesh Naranyan at this temple and seeks the blessing at his feet (it is only day when Lord's feet are uncovered), all his wishes are fulfilled and it is equivalent to the pilgrimage to Badrinath.
-The History of this sacred town is in fact the history of Shri Bharat Mandir, a centre of spiritual worship and culture.
+It is also believed that if any pilgrim on the day of Akshya Tritiya takes 108 parikrama (rounds) of Lord Shri Hrishikesh Naranyan at this temple and seeks the blessing at his feet (it is the only day when Lord's feet are uncovered), all his wishes are fulfilled and it is equivalent to the pilgrimage to Badrinath.
+The History of this sacred town is in fact the history of Shri Bharat Mandir, a center of spiritual worship and culture.
 Shri Bharat Mandir holds a very special place in the history and making of this city called Rishikesh. – For history lovers highly recommended

 Ram Jhula: Situated 3 Km north of Rishikesh, Is an iron suspension bridge.
-It is made over river Ganges to cross the river and is a landmark of Rishikesh.
+It is made over the river Ganges to cross the river and is a landmark of Rishikesh.
 Ram Jhula has been added recently constructed between Shivananda Ashram and Sawargashram.
-The fresh air and sound of flowing water, the scenic beauty of the region can be seen from the bridge. – Must See
+The fresh air and sound of flowing water, and the scenic beauty of the region can be seen from the bridge. – Must See

-Paramarth Niketan Ashram: An ashram located on next of the holy Ganges & in the lap of the Himalayas.
-Ashram will provide his entire pilgrims a sacred & peaceful atmosphere for his guests who came all over the world.
+Paramarth Niketan Ashram: An ashram located next of the holy Ganges & in the lap of the Himalayas.
+Ashram will provide his entire pilgrims with a sacred & peaceful atmosphere for his guests who came all over the world.
 With over 1,000 rooms, the facilities are a perfect blend of modern amenities and traditional, spiritual simplicity.
 The daily activities at Parmarth Niketan include morning universal prayers, daily yoga and meditation classes, daily sat sang and lecture programs, kirtan, the world-renowned Ganga Aarti at sunset, as well as Nature Cure and Ayurvedic treatment.
-There are frequently special cultural and spiritual programs given by visiting revered saints, acclaimed musicians, spiritual and social leaders and others.
-Additionally, there are frequent camps in which pilgrims come from across the world to partake in intensive courses on yoga, meditation, pranayama, stress management, acupressure, Reiki and other ancient Indian sciences.
-Parmarth Niketan is open for all, with no discrimination on the basis of race, gender, nationality, religion, caste or creed.
+There are frequently special cultural and spiritual programs given by visiting revered saints, acclaimed musicians, spiritual and social leaders, and others.
+Additionally, there are frequent camps in which pilgrims come from across the world to partake in intensive courses on yoga, meditation, pranayama, stress management, acupressure, Reiki, and other ancient Indian sciences.
+Parmarth Niketan is open to all, with no discrimination on the basis of race, gender, nationality, religion, caste, or creed.

 Rafting: River rafting in Rishikesh offers adventurers a unique taste of adventure.
 Before you begin your rafting experience, you can check out the rafter's profile.
 The stretch across the Ganges here offers you an array of rapids.
 Adventurers can choose a grade depending on their physical strength and individual preferences.
-In any case, the adventure activity of white water rafting is definitely going to provide you an experience which will haunt your memories for a long long time.
+In any case, the adventure activity of white water rafting is definitely going to provide you with an experience that will haunt your memories for a long long time.

-Cycling: Fresh mountain air, alluring tracks, and lingering fragrances of lovely flowers, scenic rural area: all these add joy to classic mountain biking activity in Dharamshala.
-So for those who have a passion for environment and love cycling, Dharamshala is the perfect place.
+Cycling: Fresh mountain air, alluring tracks, lingering fragrances of lovely flowers, scenic rural areas: all these add joy to classic mountain biking activity in Dharamshala.
+So for those who have a passion for the environment and love cycling, Dharamshala is the perfect place.
 Renting a cycle is very easy in this valley as there are many agencies that encourage the sport.
 So you can explore the whole town on a cycle and have a rejuvenating experience.